ministryofjustice/moj-frontend/docs/components/date-picker.md

 {% example "/examples/date-picker-excluded-dates", 590 %}

+You need to add server-side validation for when users enter an unavailable date directly into the text field (rather than in the calendar).
+This will show them an error message.

 Excluded dates have the correct colour contrast ratio with the date text and calendar background.
 This is WCAG 2.2 compliant.
 However, these dates may be harder to view for users with low vision or colour blindness, so there’s also a strikethrough.
 Numbers with a strikethrough can be harder for people with dyscalculia to read.

 If there are not many available dates, users will have to navigate a lot to find one.
 Consider listing these dates with radio buttons instead.